 McNett was first introduced to the music of the Great American Songbook at the tender age of ten and has since invested a full-force effort to take-in and learn as much as he can about the songs and the people who wrote them.
 Digging through vintage recordings, films, and sheet music has created his unique repertoire which features obscure and well know songs from such great composers as: Cole Porter, Rodgers & Hart, the Gershwins, Harold Arlen and Frank Loesser, to name a few.
 Blessed with a rich natural tone and drawing from such influences as: Audrey Morris, Blossom Dearie, Bobby Darin and Matt Dennis; Brad has developed an understanding of the lyric and a sincere delivery well beyond his years.
 Put simply: “He gets it,” says Bob Perry of “The Penthouse” radio.

 At the end of 2009 McNett released his debut EP, “Introducing: Brad McNett,” recorded with some of Detroit’s top musicians: The award winning Scott Gwinnell on piano, Jordan Schug on bass, and Jesse Kramer on drums.
 McNett has also recorded with guitarist, Jake Reichbart with whom he recorded their critically acclaimed duo recording, “Please Come Home For Christmas” in November of 2011.
 In addition to the musicians featured on the recording McNett has had the opportunity to perform with some of the best musicians around, such as: Johnny O’Neal, The Hot Club of Detroit, Claude Black, Clifford Murphy, Paul Keller, Michael Shea, RJ Spangler, Steve Talaga, and even rapper, Ro Spit.
-McNett has also taken the stage at some of the nation’s top venues, including: The London Chop House (Detroit, MI.)
+McNett has also taken the stage at some of the nation’s top venues, including: The Metropolitan Room (New York, New York.), The London Chop House (Detroit, MI.)
 The Firefly Club (Ann Arbor, MI.), Hollywood Casino (Toledo, OH.), the Hard Rock Café (Boston, MA) and even the White House as part of the celebration of the National Christmas Tree lighting.

 Aside from his own performances at various venues and events throughout the country, Brad can be seen performing leading his own group, The Brad McNett Quartet, and also as the vocalist for the jazz cello group, The Wildcats.
 He also enjoys a working relationship with the national function band, Boston Swing, and is always work- ing on new projects, so be sure to keep an eye out as, “[He] will be a talent in the industry for sometime to come.”